CharlesFabicki/Send.SMS.Weather.Notification/Readme.md

 This script retrieves weather information from OpenWeatherMap API based on the user-provided city name and sends an SMS notification containing the weather details using the Twilio API.

+## Features

+- Fetches weather data from OpenWeatherMap API.
+- Sends weather information as an SMS using Twilio.
+- Provides detailed weather data including temperature, humidity, wind speed, and more.
+- Displays local time, sunrise, and sunset time for the chosen city.
+- Supports configurable API keys and phone numbers for customization.

+## Getting Started

+Follow these instructions to set up and run the Weather SMS App on your local machine.

 ## Prerequisites

 Before using this script, you need to have the following: